benbaptist/minecraft-wrapper/documentation/player.rst

-def sendBlock(self, position, blockid, blockdata, sendblock=True, numparticles=1, partdata=1)
+ sendBlock(self, position, blockid, blockdata, sendblock=True, numparticles=1, partdata=1)

         Used to make phantom blocks visible ONLY to the client.
 Sends either a particle or a block to the minecraft player's client.